Adam5Wu/ESPZWAppliance/README.md

 *Why the module cannot get Internet?* (Because the AP / password is different?)

+*How do I set the new AP and password?* (Hack and rebuild?)

+*Wait...
+I didn't bring my dev environment with me to rerebuild!*

 *And why is the time off by a couple of hours?* (Because you are in a different time zone?)

-*And why ...*
+*How do I set the local timezone?* (Hack and rebuild?)

+*Wait...*

 Well, it is not so simple after all.

 You have an application, but you need an appliance.

 ## Motivation